ChiefKenn/ChiefKenn/README.md

 ## 🧭 What I’m Working On
 - Building a **Telegram bot** for real-time Forex news & analysis
-- Practicing web application penetration testing using DVWA and TryHackMe
+- Practising web application penetration testing using DVWA and TryHackMe
 - Sharing weekly market outlooks on social media

 ---